Commons for Partners

 steamHouse is infrastructure for human development that operates at both levels: building personal capacity AND helping young people see, analyze, and eventually reshape the structures around them.

-The full argument unfolds across twelve essays — from the evolutionary mismatch that created the problem, through the capacities that matter most, to what integration across research domains actually reveals.
+Thirteen compelling angles for why steamHouse and why now — from the evolutionary mismatch that created the problem, through the capacities that matter most.

 [Read The Case →]